 coding Coding of subject of study was provided by the NEPS department From Higher Education to the Labor Market at DZHW Hannover (formerly HIS), based on data delivered by the data collecting institute (infas) from both modes (CATI and PAPI).
-The coding process faced a few challenges due to a change of the destatis classification between recruitment and first wave data collection: sampling was based on the destatis-classification of 2009/10 while the coding of recruitment information was based on the destatis-classification of 2010/11.
+The coding process faced a few challenges due to a change of the destatis classificiation between recruitment and first wave data collection: sampling was based on the destatis-classification of 2009/10 while the coding of recruitment information was based on the destatis-classification of 2010/11 (see Statistisches Bundesamt, 2011).